The Beloved (Rossetti): History

 Stephens praised Rossetti for his use of colour.
 However, he pointed out some technical errors.
 For example, Stephens claimed that the black child's hands look unnatural considering the vase that the child is holding.
-Furthermore, Stephens pointed out the child's necklace does not seem to lie flat on his chest.
+Furthermore, Stephens pointed out that the child's necklace does not seem to lie flat on his chest.
 Rather, the ornament is positioned in a way that the viewers of the piece could see its patterns and details.

 Rossetti did further work over the winter, hence his date of "1865-6" on the canvas.
 The painting was first exhibited, for a single day, at the Arundel Club on 21 February 1866.
 Rossetti took the painting back in 1873, when it was "considerably altered", changing the tone and making "more ideal" the heads of the bride and the woman to the right of her, and the bride's hands.
 A photograph of the painting before these changes exists.

-In the 1911 Encyclopædia Britannica, whose art entries were supervised by Rossetti's brother, William Michael Rossetti, Rossetti's biograhy was by F.G.
+In the 1911 Encyclopædia Britannica, whose art entries were supervised by Rossetti's brother, William Michael Rossetti, Rossetti's biography was by F.G.
 Stephens and another close friend, Theodore Watts-Dunton.
 In the biography the painting is praised highly: The same elements, energy, a sympathetic and poetic scheme of colour, and composition of a fine order, combined with far greater force and originality in "The Bride", or "The Beloved", that magnificent illustration of The Song of Solomon.
 The last named is a life-size group of powerfully coloured and diversely beautiful damsels accompanying their mistress with music and with song on her way to the bridegroom.
 This picture, as regards its brilliance, finish, the charms of four lovely faces and the splendour of its lighting, occupies a great place 'in the highest grade of modern art of all the world.
 It is likewise, so far as the qualities named are concerned, the crowning piece of Rossetti's art, and stands for him much as the “ Sacred and Profane Love ” of Titian represents that master.

 The painting was exhibited at the Royal Academy of Art in 1883 and 1906 (but then not until 1973), and in large loan exhibitions in Liverpool in 1886 and Manchester in 1887.
 The painting was bought by the Tate in 1916, "Purchased with assistance from Sir Arthur Du Cros Bt and Sir Otto Beit KCMG through the Art Fund".
 They had been the joint owners of this and Monna Vanna, which came at the same time.